We all take our children’s education seriously, but what sets the experience of a Service child aside from their civilian friends?

 AFF believes that all school aged children should have easy access to school.
 We have heard from parents unhappy about their very young children travelling to school in a taxi on their own, and about the time it takes a child, particularly a young one, to walk over two miles.

 AFF recognises that as parents, we have the responsibility to get our children to school.
 When moving to a new area, this should be one of the top considerations when applying for school places, however sometimes we may find that our children are given places in schools some distance away.

 AFF is actively working on these issues and highlighting them to relevant departments.
 To discuss this further, email email@example.com

-If you have a child in school year 10 or 11, or year 12 or 13, then this may apply to you.
-Contact CEAS and request information on an educational impact statement.
-This can then be sent to DIO to support your application to retain your quarter.Back to top
+If you have a child in school year 9, 10 or 11, or year 12 or 13, then this may apply to you.
+See AFF: Housing – How to apply for retention for more information.Back to top

 AFF is represented on the National Executive Committee of the Service Children in State Schools support network.
 This board is made up of representatives of head teachers, MOD, family feds and local authorities.